vikky225/golangSimpleCrud/Readme.md

-CRUD without actual DB used struct and slices for implementation used mux for routes
+# Movie CRUD without actual DB have used  struct and slices for implementation used mux for routes

 ## Dependencies
 go get github.com/gorilla/mux